ibm-cloud-docs/vpc/vsi_is_dedicated_hosts_instances.md

 ## Dedicated host groups
 {: #dedicated-groups}

 A *dedicated host group* is a collection of dedicated hosts in a single region and zone.
 When you create a dedicated host, you must assign it to a dedicated host group.
-A dedicated host can be a member of only one group. <!--You assign a resource group to the dedicated group that contains the resources and users that you want to access the dedicated group.
-A dedicated group can provide redundancy.
-If a host within the group happens to fail, instances running on that host can be migrated to another host in the same group.-->
+A dedicated host can be a member of only one group.

 You can create dedicated host groups that contain dedicated hosts for a distinct function.
 For example, if you have multiple business units within your organization, you might want to separate the physical compute infrastructure that is used by each business.
 If you want to assign compute resources to be used by only one business group within your organization, you can create a group with dedicated hosts for that unique goal.